ossrs/srs-docs/src/pages/faq-srs-stack.md

 It is recommended to install directly using Docker, which also allows for multiple installations.
 Be sure to use Ubuntu 20+ system:
 * Docker image installation: [here](https://ossrs.io/lts/zh-cn/docs/v6/doc/getting-started-stack#docker)

+SRS Stack also support HELM, see [srs-helm](https://github.com/ossrs/srs-helm) for detail.

 If you are used to aaPanel, you can install it with aaPanel, which can coexist with multiple websites.
 Be sure to use Ubuntu 20+ system: